Concurrent Alcohol and Meth Abuse

 - Outpatient treatment: You will live at home while attending counseling/therapy/recovery program meetings around your daily schedule.
 This allows you to meet your school, home, or work obligations.

 - Individual therapy: You will meet one-on-one with a therapist to develop and build coping skills to be utilized in stressful situations.

-- Group counseling: For those who prefer a group situation, you will meet in a group with a mental health professional that will facilitate a therapy session in which patients share their experiences associated with substance abuse.
+- Group counseling: Those who prefer group situations will meet in groups with mental health professionals who will facilitate therapy sessions in which patients share their experiences associated with substance abuse.

-The Matrix Model is a commonly used addiction treatment program for those suffering from an addiction to a stimulant like methamphetamine.
-In this program, the therapist serves as both a coach and a teacher and focuses on fostering an empowering environment that increases self-esteem and dignity.
+The Matrix Model is a commonly used addiction treatment program for those suffering from addictions to stimulants like methamphetamine.
+In this type of program, the therapist serves as both a coach and a teacher and focuses on fostering an empowering environment that increases self-esteem and fosters feelings of dignity.
 Some elements of the program include: